Nik-Potokar/XIVSlothCombo/README.md

-This is only for personal use only but if you want something special added let me know.
+This is for personal use only but if you want something special added let us know.

-*** Big Big  Thanks to [attick](https://github.com/attickdoor) && [daemitus](https://github.com/daemitus) For making it even possible, Please show them support for their original work <3
+### Big Big  Thanks to [attick](https://github.com/attickdoor) & [daemitus](https://github.com/daemitus) For making it even possible, Please show them support for their original work <3